 5. Locate your starting points by holding a pencil parallel to the side of the bridge of your nose.
 The inner edge of your brows should start here.
 Then angle the pencil diagonally from your nostril to the outside corner of your eye to tell you where your brow should end.
 To find the arch, look at your face straight on in the mirror and find the highest point of your brow, then tweeze directly below it for a perfectly placed arch.
 Use your natural brow shape as a guide.

 I tried to doctor up a photo of myself, but it’s hard to see because I’m not looking straight at the camera.
 Apparently I never am, because I couldn’t find one.
 But the pencil should line up with the side of your nose and the inner corner of your eye.
-You can see here that I should have penciled in my brow so it was a bit longer on the right.
-That is my sparsest eyebrow, it needs some help.
 It can definitely age you if your brow doesn’t extend long enough over the outer edge of the eye so if yours are sparse like mine, definitely use a pencil or eye shadow to fill in.

 6. Carefully pluck away hairs that fall outside of these parameters.
 You can gently pull the eyebrow upwards to tighten the skin and allow you to pluck with less pain.
 I don’t find plucking too terribly painful, but then I’ve been doing it for 25 years.